 We love hearing your stories and seeing your photos!
 Check out our entire fan photo gallery and upload your photos.

 Located on the opening of the River Lagan, Belfast is the capital and the largest city of Northern Ireland.
 This exciting city is swarmed with decedent restaurants, traditional pubs, lively culture, friendly locals, historic museums and relaxing parks.
 In fact, Belfast is home to thousands of acres of parks for local and visitors to wander!
 About 1/3 of Northern Ireland's total population lives in Belfast, resulting in vibrant nightlife scenes.
 Belfast is most famous for being the birthplace of the Titanic, the world-renowned ship that struck an iceberg and sunk back in 1912.
 The city's ideal location made the shipping industry thrive, which is why the massive cruise ship was constructed at this shipyard.
 Other important landmarks and popular destinations in Belfast include the Albert Memorial Clock Tower, Opera House, City Hall, Botanic Gardens, Queens University, and so much more!

-One thing that Northern Ireland is known for is being the location of where the famous Titanic was built.
-Today, there is a museum that stands next to the place of where this giant ship was created: The Titanic Belfast Experience.
-Located in the heart of the busting city on the same area where the Titanic was constructed over 100 years ago, this museum recreates the story of the world's most famous ship through nine large galleries, interactive exhibitions, an underwater cinema and gantry rides spread throughout its six floors.
+You know the movie, but do you know the real story behind The Titanic?
+Titanic Belfast opened in Northern Ireland in 2012, at the very spot the RMS Titanic was built over 100 years ago.
+This museum recreates the story of the world's most famous ship through nine large galleries, interactive exhibitions, an underwater cinema and gantry rides spread throughout its six floors.
+Listen to haunting audio accounts from real passengers aboard The Titanic the night the fated ship sank.
 This incredible museum experience opened to the public just in 2012, and it remains one of the most popular tourist spots in Northern Ireland to this day.